nglange/help-documentation/_commonadmin/status-pages.md

-At the IBM Cloud Object Storage Group, we strive to keep our customers informed of any changes in network status as well as maintenance windows and upgrades.
+At the COS Dedicated IBM Managed Group, we strive to keep our customers informed of any changes in network status as well as maintenance windows and upgrades.

 _On the Web_